allyrippley/Base-MEAN/README.md

 # Base-MEAN
-Single Page Application built using MEAN, Bower, Routing
+Single Page Application built using MEAN, Bower, and Routing